AndiKod/AskAI-bashbox/README.md

 The repo will be cloned, the executable built from the src/ files and be available as `aai`.

-2. Set your prefered Browser
+2. Set your prefered Browser (if needed)

 Usage: